Illustration of men with varying leg sizes.

 Are squats and deadlifts good for improving our aesthetics?
 It’s possible to have such small legs that it negatively impacts our appearance, but it’s actually surprisingly rare.
 Most of the aesthetic benefits we get from squats and deadlifts are from their ability to help us improve our posture and build more muscle in our traps and spinal erectors.
 Except in extreme cases, building bigger legs doesn’t really seem to impact our aesthetics at all.

-Among the general public, most people are overweight, and overweight people tend to have proportionally stronger legs.
+Most people are overweight, and overweight people tend to have proportionally stronger legs.
 After all, they need to carry their bodies around, including up flights of stairs, and that tends to build a fair amount of muscle in the legs, glutes, and lower backs.
 That’s not always the case, but it’s often the case.

 Illustration of men with different leg muscle sizes.